Housing Information

 • If you are requesting a room change from a small single to a large single or a double to a single, confirm with Financial Aid and/or Student Accounts prior to meeting with the Residence Life staff.

-• If a room change is granted, make an appointment with residence life professional staff to obtain your new room key agreement and return your old room and mailbox key.
+• If a room change is granted, make an appointment with the Residence Life professional staff to obtain your new room key agreement and return your old room and mailbox key.

 • All room changes must be approved by the Residence Life professional staff member prior to moving.
 If a room change request is granted, you will have 48 hours to move your things out of your old room.